vectara/create-ui/apps/searchSummary/README.md

   // Your Vectara customer ID.
   customerId: string;

-  // The ID of your Vectara corpus.
+  // The key of your Vectara corpus.
-  corpusId: string;
+  corpusKey: string;

   // A Query API key with access to your corpus.
   apiKey: string;